Sabnock01/CMC-web-scraper/README.md

 # CMC-web-scraper
-An extremely simple, proof of concept (PoC) webs craper that uses coinmarketcap.com to retrieve information on the top 100 cryptocurrencies.
+An extremely simple, proof of concept (PoC) web scraper that uses coinmarketcap.com to retrieve information on the top 100 cryptocurrencies.